 Smoking and Low Back Pain Study Results

-The study results, which were reported at the 2001 annual meeting of the American Association of Orthopaedic Surgeons in San Francisco, lend support to the theory that the mechanism of injury in low back pain is damage to the vascular structures of the discs and joints
+The study results, which were reported at the 2001 annual meeting of the American Association of Orthopaedic Surgeons in San Francisco, lends support to the theory that the mechanism of injury in low back pain is damage to the vascular structures of the discs and joints.